Russia’s forces begin temporary ceasefire as Ukraine rejects truce

-Russia’s forces begins temporary ceasefire in Ukraine war as Zelensky rejects calls to halt offensive
+Russia’s forces begin temporary ceasefire in Ukraine as Zelensky dismisses call for truce

-Russia’s president Vladimir Putin‘s troops have started a temporary ceasefire in the Ukraine war to mark Orthodox Christmas.
+Russia’s forces ‘s troops have started a temporary ceasefire in Ukraine after it was unlilaterally ordered by Vladimir Putin to mark Orthodox Christmas.

+Russia’s state TV channel reported:“At noon today, the ceasefire regime came into force on the entire contact line.
+It will continue until the end of 7 January.”

-The ceasefire started at midday on Friday in Moscow (9am UK time) and is set to last for 36 hours on the request of the Russian Orthodox church, Russian state TV confirmed.
+The ceasefire started at midday on Friday in Moscow (9am UK time) and is set to last for 36 hours, with the Kremlin having called on Ukraine to reciprocate..

-Ukraine’s president Volodymyr Zelensky has rejected the calls for a truce, accusing Russia of wanting to halt Kyiv’s progress in the bitter fight in eastern Ukraine.
+Ukraine’s president Volodymyr Zelensky has rejected the calls for a truce, dismissing the order as a ploy and accusing Russia of wanting to halt Kyiv’s progress in eastern Ukraine.

+"Now they want to use Christmas as a cover to stop the advance of our guys in the (eastern) Donbas (region) for a while and bring equipment, ammunition and mobilised people closer to our positions," Mr Zelensky said late on Thursday.
+He did not, however, state outright that Kyiv will utterly ignore Mr Putin's request.

 US president Joe Biden also pointed out that Putin was ready to bomb “hospitals, nurseries and churches” on 25 December and on New Year’s Eve, but is now calling for a ceasefire.